Immunosenescence: Vaccination in the elderly

 The reduced efficacy of vaccination in the elderly stems from their restricted ability to respond to immunization with novel non-persistent pathogens, and correlates with both CD4:CD8 alterations and impaired dendritic cell function.
 Therefore, vaccination in earlier life stages seems more likely to be effective, although the duration of the effect varies by pathogen.

 Rescue of the advanced-age phenotype

+Removal of senescent cells with senolytic compounds has been proposed as a method of enhancing immunity during aging.

 Immune system aging in mice can be partly restricted by restoring thymus growth, which can be achieved by transplantation of proliferative thymic epithelial cells from young mice.
 Metformin has been proven to moderate aging in preclinical studies.
 Its protective effect is probably caused primarily by impaired mitochondria metabolism, particularly decreased reactive oxygen production or increased AMP:ATP ratio and lower NAD/NADH ratio.
 Coenzyme NAD+ is reduced in various tissues in an age-dependent manner, and thus redox potential associated changes seem to be critical in the aging process, and NAD+ supplements may have protective effects.
-Rapamycin, an antitumor and immunosuppresant, acts similarly.
+Rapamycin, an antitumor and immunosuppressant, acts similarly.